vettloffah/odoo-await/README.md

 # Odoo Await

-Node.js client library for [Odoo](https://www.odoo.com/) ERP using modern JS with async-await.
-Utilizes the XML-RPC API methods.
+Simple Odoo API client using async await.

 # Contributing
 Happy to merge all useful features and bug fixes.
 Just push a feature branch and initiate a pull request.